ustaalon/LethalCompany.LaserControl/README.md

 ## THIS MOD IS ON BETA PHASE
 So this mod is on beta phase, which means it might not be stable enough with other mods or might have some issues.
 Feel free to contribute by forking the repo, give feedback and report issues.

+## Configuration
+You can set in the mod configuration if you want to be able to buy laser pointer via the store or use all mod features (as some not yet stable)

 ## Bugs, Issues & Requests
 Please let me know about any bugs, issues or requests regarding my mod by opening an [issue](https://github.com/ustaalon/LethalCompany.LaserControl/issues), by leaving a comment in [this Discord channel](https://discord.com/channels/1168655651455639582/1192080227241840640) or by sending me an email at ustaalon@gmail.com